Apr. 21 2020

 2020 C New Critics Award Call

 Now in its 11th year, the C New Critics Award is designed to help develop and promote the work of emerging art critics.
-Writers are invited to submit a review of an exhibition, performance, or site-specific intervention, between 800 and 1,000 words, by Tuesday April 21, 2020.
-The winner will receive $750, editorial support in the preparation of their article for publication in C Magazine, and a two-year subscription to C Magazine.
-All other participants will receive a one-year subscription.
+Writers are invited to submit an 800-1,000 word review* of an exhibition, performance, publication, or moving image work, by Tuesday April 21, 2020.
+The winner will receive $750, editorial support to prepare their article for publication in the Autumn issue of C Magazine, and a two-year subscription.
+All participants will receive a one-year subscription.

-For the purposes of the award, an emerging writer is defined as anyone who has not published more than one essay, article, or review in a recognized print or online publication, exclusive of student-run journals and magazines.
-The competition is open to anyone residing in Canada, or Canadians living abroad.
+For the purposes of the award, an emerging writer is defined as anyone who has not published more than one piece of writing in a recognized print or online publication, exclusive of student-run journals and magazines.
+The competition is open to anyone residing in Canada, and Canadians living abroad.

 Jurors will include Jaclyn Bruneau, Monika Kin Gagnon and Amy Kazymerchyk.